pete-jacobsson/gdgtm/README.md

 * pystac 1.10.1
 * pandas 2.0.3
 * rpy2 3.5.16
+The .toml is configured to import these versions of the packages or higher.

 One function, get_chelsa_data, uses R components (gdgtm versions < 0.6).
 The package was tested in the following configuration:
 * R 4.1.2